SolboxOSS/rcloneview-support/blog/2025-11-10-plex-cloud-streaming-with-rcloneview.md

 ## Troubleshooting Essentials

 - Library path not visible in Plex: Confirm the mount is active and the OS user running Plex can access the mount path.
-- Mount disappears after reboot: Enable **Auto mount** in the Mount dialog, and consider “Launch at login” in Settings.
-See: /support/howto/rcloneview-basic/mount-cloud-storage-as-a-local-drive and /support/howto/rcloneview-basic/general-settings
+- Mount disappears after reboot: Enable **Auto mount** in the Mount dialog, and consider “Launch at login” in Settings. → [Mount cloud storage as a local drive](/support/howto/rcloneview-basic/mount-cloud-storage-as-a-local-drive) · [General settings](/support/howto/rcloneview-basic/general-settings)
 - Slow scans or stuttering: Use `Cache mode: full`, increase cache size and `--vfs-read-ahead`, keep metadata local.
-- API limits or throttling: Schedule scans off‑hours; use Compare & Sync to curate what Plex scans if your library is enormous.
-See: /support/howto/rcloneview-basic/compare-folder-contents and /support/howto/rcloneview-basic/create-sync-jobs
+- API limits or throttling: Schedule scans off‑hours; use Compare & Sync to curate what Plex scans if your library is enormous. → [Compare Folder Contents](/support/howto/rcloneview-basic/compare-folder-contents) · [Create Sync Jobs](/support/howto/rcloneview-basic/create-sync-jobs)

 ## Cloud Movies, Local Experience